You can customize your VWO SmartCode in the following ways:

 Custom URL Setup

-When a campaign has to run on multiple pages with no common pattern in the URL’s or when a campaign needs to run on specific pages and the URL pattern matches with a lot of pages which do not have to be included, then Custom URL can be used to create a pattern that matches your requirements.
+When a campaign has to run on multiple pages with no common pattern in the URL’s or when a campaign needs to run on specific pages and the URL pattern matches with a lot of pages that do not have to be included, then a Custom URL can be used to create a pattern that matches your requirements.
 Using custom URLs, you can assign virtual URLs to the pages so that a specific pattern can be generated.
 The example code: